DiagnosticsDetailed assessments of tree health

 In some instances it may be necessary to go beyond a basic visual inspection of a tree.
 In such cases we may recommend the use of a Resistance micro drill.
 This tool utilises a very fine drill to measure the resistance encountered within the wood and can therefore provide a relative assessment of the presence of degraded wood and its extent which could affect the structural integrity of the tree.

-In some cases it may not be appropriate to use a micro-drill or there can be disadvantages in using such a technique.
-In which case it may be appropriate to use a non-invasive technique as detailed below.
+In some cases it may not be appropriate to use a micro-drill or there can be disadvantages in using such a technique so sonic tomography or another non-invasive method would be recommended.

 Root excavations and assessments

-In some cases, such as in the planning and implementation of construction works, it is critical to understand the nature and distribution of tree roots and the nature of the soil.
+Often it is critical to understand the nature and distribution of tree roots and the nature of the soil environment.
 We like to provide detailed information instead of relying on assumptions about the distribution and depth of roots; we find that trees often contradict arboricultural text books!
 In order to do this, we use a high pressure air tool (air-spade) to sensitively excavate around tree roots.
 This method can also be used to excavate trenches for the installation of new services within rooting areas.

 Our air-spading service is also used to remediate the rooting environment if a soil’s structure has been damaged, for example on construction sites where unauthorised movement of vehicles around trees has occurred.
 Soil structure can be improved by the breaking up of soil to increase pore space, and by applying organic mulches to promote natural soil biota.